GMfatcat/ConvLSTM-CNN-for-tropical-cyclone/README.md

 - Section 1: ConvLSTM ---> See ```.ipynb & colab ``` &nbsp;  in Section 1 folder
 - Section 1: CNN ---> See ```.ipynb ``` &nbsp;  in Section 2 folder
+- :point_right: V100 32G & RTX 2080ti were used for ConvLSTM
+- :point_right: GTX 950M were used for CNN
-- Project Flow Chart as below
+- Project Flow Chart as below :point_down: :point_down:
 ![flow](https://user-images.githubusercontent.com/58526756/169665524-7cfb2276-5581-4b30-a7ec-f678c0f0cd06.JPG)